chrisewilliams2006-jpg/BreastDM-Reproduction/Results/Appreviated-Results.md

 ## Abbreviated Results
 these are all taken from the csv files which were created in the code.

+---
+### Test-set reuse disclosure
+It is important to be careful with using the same test-set.
+There are certain rules that I followed for myself, but for the purposes of scientific integrity, I will disclose that:

+The baseline R9 and R17 models were evaluated on the canonical test set before the improved R9+ and R17+ configurations were developed.
+Observations from the baseline test evaluations, including the R17 baseline's tendency to predict all patients as malignant at a threshold of 0.5, informed subsequent model-development decisions such as class weighting and gradual fine-tuning.

+The test samples were never used for gradient-based training, checkpoint selection, or threshold optimization.
+However, because the improved experimental design was informed by earlier results on the same test set, R9+ and R17+ should be interpreted as exploratory rather than as performance estimates from a completely untouched final test set.

+---

 | Comparison | Accuracy gap | AUC gap |
 |---|---:|---:|